dhonson-lncrna/ecoPlateAnalysis/README.md

 If the pipeline executes correctly, the data will be deposited in a new directory called `fullOutput`.

+To visualize the `defaultOutput` data, use the supplied config file by running:

+`python ecoplate_dataviz.py exampleAnalysis/dataVizConfig.yaml`

+If the script executes, plots should be saved in a new directory called `dataViz`.

+To see how to adapt these visualzations and rerun sections of the pipeline to explore the data more thoroughly, see the Example Exploratory Analysis.

 ### Running your own data

 The requirements for running your own data are: